kookaip/kookaip/README.md

 I'm a Lecturer at the Faculty of Information and Communication Technology, Mahidol University, Thailand.

-🦘 I was PhD student at Decision Systems Lab, University of Wollongong, Australia.
+🦘 I was a member of Decision Systems Lab, University of Wollongong, Australia.

 🔭 I’m currently working on privacy in software engineering.